 CCSS partners with Student Support Services and the Office of the Provost to provide resources for students experiencing food insecurity.

-Currently we are able to offer vouchers for Hyde Park Produce and a local meal kit delivery from Amazing Edibles.
+Currently we are able to offer vouchers for Hyde Park Produce, and a local meal kit delivery from Amazing Edibles.
 Both options provide about a week's worth of meals or groceries.
+We can also provide students with up to five meal credits at Hutch Commons.

 CCSS also collaborates with UChicago Dining on other initiatives such as the Spring Break Meal Program.
 Details about these programs will be made available through the CCSS email list.